 , the annual cost to own and operate a vehicle is more than $8,500 or $0.57 per mile.
 A commuter bike, in contrast, typically costs less than $1,000 to purchase and less than $100 per year to maintain.
 You could even see your healthcare costs decrease.
 One 2012 study found that the Cleveland metropolitan area could save more than $425 million

 in health costs if half of short car trips (less than 2.5 miles) from April-October took place by bike instead.

 Every mile that you bike, instead of driving, keeps a pound of carbon dioxide (CO2

 ) out of the atmosphere.
 Driving is also a major source of air pollution.
 According to the U.S. EPA, mobile sources make up the majority

 of emissions of carbon monoxide (CO) and nitrogen oxides (NOx

 ), nationwide.
 Increasing the share of bike commuters and decreasing the share of solo drivers (also known as single-occupant vehicles (SOVs)) would help reduce total emissions, enhance air quality and improve public health.

 If you have never biked to work before, it may seem a bit daunting.
 Fortunately, Bike Cleveland has a guide to help you start.
 Check out their Biking in Cleveland Guide, to learn how to pick the right bike; add accessories like racks and panniers (i.e. baskets); plan routes; and ride safely.
-You can also create bikepools through our Ohio Bike Buddies <link to trip matching platform> program, allowing you to share your commute with other cyclists.
+You can also create bikepools through Gohio Commute, allowing you to share your commute with other cyclists.

 NOACA develops bike maps for all five (5) counties in our region, in collaboration with county and local governments, metroparks systems, and non-profit organizations.
 We update these maps every three (3) years with new bike facilities.
-The maps are available both online, through NOACA’s GIS portal, and in paper form.
+The maps are available online at the link here, through NOACA’s GIS portal, and in paper form.